samfranklin/foss4guk19-jupyter/README.md

 You are ready to go!

-## Backup Option for a Build environment fail.
+## Backup Option - in case your environment does not build

-In the event your environment doesn't build or the the conference WiFi isn't up to it, you can follow along to the workshop and view the jupyter notebooks via `nbviewer` using https://nbviewer.jupyter.org/github/samfranklin/foss4guk19-jupyter/tree/master/tutorials/, and select the notebooks with 'nbviewer'
+In the event your environment doesn't build or the the conference WiFi isn't up to it, you can follow along to the workshop and view the jupyter notebooks via `nbviewer` using https://nbviewer.jupyter.org/github/samfranklin/foss4guk19-jupyter/tree/master/tutorials/, and select the notebooks with 'nbviewer'.

+`nbviewer` is a simple online tool that allows you to share notebooks.
+GitHub and GitLab sometimes do not render the outputs of a notebook particularly well, so, https://nbviewer.jupyter.org/ allows you to render a notebook already published on the interview on their server.